You need a digital product roadmap so your team doesn’t get lost in the tactical weeds. Here’s what a great one looks like.

 Discuss all candidate projects first with your product and executive teams, then come up with the best list of micro features.
 Then prioritization that list relative to other tactical projects.
 Maybe microfeature two on Tactical project two will add more value for your customers in the near term.
 If that’s the case, it should get a higher priority.

-If you need some template starting points in your Agile organization, scrum.org provides several great examples of Agile product roadmaps.
+If you need some template starting points in your Agile organization, scrum.org provides tips and advice on how to build product-focused agile frameworks.

 3. Share your three-to-six-month strategic plan